 2. Grapevine, TX

 Minutes from Dallas International Airport, Grapevine, Texas, is known for its award-winning wineries and shopping along historic Main Street, as well as Grapevine Mills.
 But Grapevine knows how to entertain kids; in fact, we’d argue this wine destination is more family-friendly than it is adult-friendly!
-Highlights include the Grapevine Glockenspiel (where a live “train robbery” takes place four times daily), LEGOLAND Discovery Center, SEA Life Aquarium and Nash Farm, not to mention there’s a Great Wolf Lodge in town!
+Highlights include the Grapevine Glockenspiel (where a live “train robbery” takes place four times daily), the Peppa Pig World of Play, LEGOLAND Discovery Center, SEA Life Aquarium and Nash Farm, not to mention there’s a Great Wolf Lodge in town!
 Be sure to book tickets for the Grapevine Vintage Railroad.

 Recommended Hotel: Gaylord Texan Resort & Convention Center